 - Check where and when your class will be on when we reopen and whether it has spaces using the 'Class timetable and availability' button below.

 - If there are spaces, you can complete a 'Booking Request Form'.
 Your space is not guaranteed at his stage.
 We will check and get back to you to confirm we have held a space and what the next steps are.
 Your space is guaranteed once we have your Direct Debit instruction and we have emailed confirmation to you.
-We will not collect any Direct Debits until we can run our classes.
 Normally we collect Direct Debits on or around the 1st of each month.
-The monthly amount is calculated over 11 months with no Direct Debit being collected in July of each year.
+The monthly amount is calculated and collected over 12 months.